WASHINGTON.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 Parties who wish to obtain copies of vital records in the state of Washington are generally not required to provide any form of identification.
 However, some vital records contain confidential sections.
 Therefore, the only persons who can access these types of documents are the persons named on the record, their relatives, or anyone with a court order.
 In addition, requestors who wish to obtain copies of vital records for research purposes or statistical studies may need to submit a request letter.

-Publicly available vital records are also managed and disseminated by some third-party aggregate sites.
-These sites are generally not limited by geographical record availability and may serve as a reliable jump-off point when researching specific or multiple records.
+Publicly available vital records are managed and disseminated by some third-party aggregate sites.
+These sites are generally not limited by geographical record availability and may serve as a convenient jump-off point when researching specific or multiple records.
 However, third-party sites are not government-sponsored.
 As such, record availability may differ from official channels.
-To find a record using the search engines on third party sites, the requesting party will be required to provide:
+To find a record using the search engines on third-party sites, the requesting party will be required to provide:

 • The location of the record in question, including the city, county, or state where the case was filed.

-• The name of someone involved providing it is not a juvenile.
+• The name of someone involved, provided it is not a juvenile.

 Generally, the main difference between a certified copy of a record and an informational copy of the same record is that the certified copy of a record is considered the same as the original record and can serve legal purposes.
 In contrast, an informational copy may not serve as a legal document.
-Therefore, with effect from January 1, 2021, under RCW Chapter.70.58A.530, certified copies of vital records in the state of Washington may only be issued to qualified applicants which include, the registrant, the registrant’s spouse or domestic partner, children or step-children, parents or step-parents, siblings, grandparents, great-grandparents, grandchildren, legal guardians, legal representatives, and authorized governmental bodies.
+Therefore, with effect from January 1, 2021, under RCW Chapter 70.58A.530, certified copies of vital records in the state of Washington may only be issued to qualified applicants, which include the registrant, the registrant's spouse or domestic partner, children or step-children, parents or step-parents, siblings, grandparents, great-grandparents, grandchildren, legal guardians, legal representatives, and authorized governmental bodies.

 Are Washington Marriage Records Public Information?